Greek Jewry:

 About this talk

-The presence of Jews in Greece dates back to antiquity; it is the oldest Jewish community in Europe and the western hemisphere, with a unique and multifaceted cultural heritage.
-It was the epicenter of Sephardi culture in Europe and boasted the unique Greek-speaking Romaniote community as well as Jews that had taken refuge there from all across Europe.
-At the start of WWII, Jews in Greece numbered around 80,000, however the Holocaust decimated the Jewish population.
-At present, the Jewish community is working to preserve its unique heritage.
-We will explore this ancient, diverse and unique Jewish culture that has spanned more than two millennia and yet is still present and relevant in our modern era.
+The presence of Jews in Greece dates back to antiquity; it is one of the oldest Jewish communities in Europe, with a unique and multifaceted cultural heritage.
+Greece became a major center of Sephardi culture and was home to the distinctive Greek-speaking Romaniote community, as well as Jews who had taken refuge there from across Europe.
+On the eve of World War II, the Jewish population of Greece numbered around 80,000; however, the Holocaust decimated this community.
+Today, the Jewish community is working to preserve its remarkable heritage.
+In this exploration, we will delve into this ancient, diverse, and enduring Jewish culture that has spanned more than two millennia and continues to resonate in the modern era.

 About Joseph